chris-clement/bank-tech-test/README.md

 4. Add a credit variable.
 This will update once a withdrawal is made. :white_check_mark:
 5. Add a date element.
 So deposits and withdrawals are made on a certain date. :white_check_mark:
 6. make a array of hashes to store this information.
 So every time a withdrawal or deposit is made this is stored. :white_check_mark:
-7. Add a print_account_summary method to display the history.
+7. Add a print_account_summary method to display the history. :white_check_mark:

 # Classes and Method names.